oguzcancelik/spotify-playlist-generator/README.md

 - It's a command-line program for generating playlists based on user choice.

-- Add your spotify username, client_id and client_secret to the .env file and start using.
+- Add your spotify username, client_id, client_secret and redirect_uri to the .env file and start using.

 - Database is empty in the first place so it may run a little slow.
 Start searching for your favorite artists and they'll be automatically saved to the database and program will run faster and faster.